ZenGo-X/class/README.md

 **Usage**

 We use tests to demonstrate correctness of each primitive: At the end of each primitive `.rs` file there is a test to show the correct usage of the primitive.
 There is usually one test or more to show soundness of the implementation, i.e. not knowing a witness will fail a PoK.
+For all tests we assume 128bit security (conservatively translates into 1600bit Discriminant).

 Security
 -------------------